Compatibility and requirements

 - Fluent Bit 0.12 or higher is supported; however, version 1.0 or higher is recommended.

-Enable Fluent Bit for log monitoring
+Enable Fluent Bit for log management

 To forward your logs to New Relic using Fluent Bit: